USEPA/cloudfoundry_audit_events/README.md

 ## Get Events and Audit Report (i.e., MS Excel document)

- Navigate to the scripts folder and execute the [run script](scripts/run).
+ 1. Navigate to the scripts folder and execute the [run script](scripts/run).
 If setup correctly, a:
  - YYYY-MM.json will be created in the data > organization-name folder and
  - MS Excel document will be created in the location of the audit event reporter script's output filename path (e.g., final-AuditReport-2022-05.xlsx)

 ```
 bash run
 ```
+ 2. If you need to re-run the [run script](scripts/run), you will need to manually delete the folder named after your cloud.gov organization (e.g., org-name) within the data folder to avoid duplicating event records.

 ## Get Events from the Past 31 days